 Are you wondering how much you should pay for a new car?
 No article can tell you how much you can afford but there are a few things to keep in mind before you buy your next car.

 Keep Total Transportation Expenses Below 25% of Your Take-Home Pay

 A rule of thumb is that your total transportation expenses should not exceed 20%-25% of your monthly net income.
 For example, for someone making $2,500 per month (after taxes), that equates to about $625 per month for total transportation expenses.
 Broken down, that could look like:

 Look at More Than The Sticker Price

 Besides the sticker price, here are some other items to consider when making a car expense budget:

 Add all of the monthly costs and then you will see your total transportation costs.
 And remember, just because the dealer may offer you a lower monthly payment doesn’t mean that it’s a better deal.
 Your payment may be lower because they offered you a loan with a longer term.
 These loans can have even higher interest rates so you’ll pay a lot more in the long run.

-If you would like to discuss your vacation budget with someone, you can take advantage of the GreenPath program, a free financial education and counseling program available to REGIONAL members.
+If you would like to discuss your auto buying plans with someone, you can take advantage of the GreenPath program, a free financial education and counseling program available to REGIONAL members.
 GreenPath counselors are available Monday through Thursday 8 a.m. to 10 p.m.
 (EST), Friday 8 a.m. to 7 p.m. and Saturday from 9 a.m. to 6 p.m.
 Call 1-800-550-1961 or visit greenpath.com today.